 - Run an after-school kid’s cooking program.

-- Offer a breakfast program with support from Breakfast Club Canada.
+- Offer a breakfast program with support from Breakfast Club of Canada.

 Do you have an idea for a food program or initiative at your school?
 See Northern Health’s IMAGINE Community Granting for funding opportunities or to learn about other local initiatives.